Telemarketing Fraud - Never Give Personal Information to Unknown Callers

 Other Personal Information

-If the information you provided is specific to an account, immediately call the security or fraud department of that company.
+If the information you provide is specific to an account, immediately call the security or fraud department of that company.
 Follow up in writing by certified mail return receipt requested and include copies (not originals) of supporting documents.
-You may wish to close the relevant account.
+You may wish to close the account to prevent further unauthorized activity.

 Consumer Protection Division